Sitting down to do your screenplay rewrite? Awesome! Do you have some notes to go on?

 Print out your screenplay or save it as a PDF.
 Whatever you do, don’t try to make script notes by scrolling through an editable file.
-That is, don’t have it open in Screenwriter or Final Draft or whatever software you’re using, where you can edit as you go.
+That is, don’t have it open in your screenwriting app.

 It’s imperative that you have the script open in a separate, non-editable file so that you don’t jump down that “rewrite rabbit hole” before you’re able to draw up some actionable notes.

-Here’s what I do: Open my script as a PDF and size it to take up half of my screen.
+What I do is open my script as a PDF and size it to take up half of my screen.
 Then I open my note-taking app on the other side of the screen.

-The Word screen is just for notes.
-As I read my screenplay on the left, I pop over to the Word document on the right and make whatever script notes I like.
+The note screen is just for notes.
+As I read my screenplay on the left, I pop over to the notes and jot down ideas or comments.

-Or just print the script out, old-school, and make notes with a pen on the actual script itself, and on the backs of the pages, where needed.
+Or sometimes I’ll just print the script out, old-school, and make notes with a pen on the actual script itself, and on the backs of the pages, where needed.